Roles in SaaS Company: Who You Need to Start Hiring When Your SaaS is Growing

 Can you be a Product Owner for your SaaS?

 This role can also be taken by you.
-The Product Owner is the connector between the target audience and development team who strives to maximize the product value and combine all user stories in a product backlog.
+The Product Owner is the link between the target audience and development team who strives to maximize the product value and combine all user stories in a product backlog.
 This person works closely with the CTO and communicates the customers’ needs to the development team.
-The Product Owner collects customers’ problems and feedbacks.
+The Product Owner collects customers’ feedback and work on the issues they encountered.

 Let's see some metrics to understand whether this role is relevant for your SaaS.